pricees/pricees.github.com/_posts/2014-05-25-heroku---aws-day-one-in-production.md

 ---
 layout: post
-title: "Heroku  > AWS: Day One in Production"
+title: "Migrationg from Heroku to AWS: Day One in Production"
 description: "Reduced costs, reduced errors, increased deploy time"
 category:
 tags: [heroku, aws, infrastructure,]
 ---
 {% include JB/setup %}

+## Background ##

+I spearheaded the migration off of Heroku onto AWS.
+It was a great decision.
+Here are some of the results.

 ## The Good ##